-It's on Friday, and you want to know just how much revenue you're getting from each of your customers.
+It’s Friday, and you want to see how much revenue you earn from each customer.
 Which sales metric do you go with, crucial for effective sales performance management?

-Annual Contract Revenue (ACV) is your best bet.
+Annual Contract Value (ACV) is your best bet.

 This is one of the metrics that help you make sense of other sales metrics like customer acquisition cost and customer lifetime value.
 Unfortunately, most SaaS startups miss out on this opportunity by not giving a crap about ACV.